Life insurance for people with Addison’s Disease

 As with life insurance for Addison’s Disease, insurance underwriters will often want to see medical records to assess the levels of risk for your critical illness cover application.
 There may be some policy exclusions for critical illness cover.

 If you have experienced recent issues of adrenal crisis, then there is a strong possibility that Addison’s Disease critical illness cover could be postponed or denied.
-The period it is postponed will depend on the severity of the recent problems and any hospitalisation that may have occured.
-Here at Iam Insured, we can offer helpful advice on what policies are available and relevant to your circumstances.
+The period it is postponed will depend on the severity of the recent problems and any hospitalisation that may have occurred.

 Addison’s Disease income protection amounts of cover